BJeannot1/Telegram-lumberjack-game-bot/README.md

-I made a bot playing the lumberjack telegram game, getting a score up to 1050 (A performance i saw no other bot achieve on the internet)
+### I made a bot playing the lumberjack telegram game

 # **I.	Quick description of the game**